anbraten/keycloak-theme/README.md

 ## Setup
 If using keycloak with docker you can add the theme by mounting the git repo to `/opt/jboss/keycloak/themes/own-theme`

+### Logos
+You can place your client logos into `/opt/jboss/keycloak/themes/own-theme/login/resources/img/logos/<client-id>.png`

 ## Development
 To test themes you have to disable the keycloak cache.
 Mount you own `standalone-ha.xml` to `/opt/jboss/keycloak/standalone/configuration` and set following files: